myplanet/skeletor/SKELETOR-README.md

     export RERUN_MODULES=$PWD/tmp/scripts/rerun/custom_modules
     rerun renamer:rename --to DESIRED_PROJECT_NAME_HERE

+This will edit `build-DESIRED_PROJECT_NAME_HERE.make` to point to a GitHub repo at `git@github.com:myplanetdigital/DESIRED_PROJECT_NAME_HERE.git` by default.
+You may point it to another repo url like by instead using this
+command:

+    rerun renamer:rename --to DESIRED_PROJECT_NAME_HERE --repo myusername/custom-repo-name

 **Note:** This README file will be removed during the renaming process.

 - To ensure that your project-specific changes are not pushed back into